lukavr05/final-year-project/documents/main.typ

 === Normalising Instruction Counts

-The next logical step is to normalise the instruction counts, as some longer binaries may have higher counts of instructios overall, we care about the relative *frequencies* (or ratios) of these instructions.
+The next logical step is to normalise the instruction counts, as some longer binaries may have higher counts of instructions overall, we care about the relative *frequencies* (or ratios) of these instructions.
 As well as this, some binary files may contain a wider array of instructions, which could skew data if we dynamically inspect the instruction counts.
 This requires special attention, and for the purposes of the project we will focus on the main instructions that are most common and will lead to more accurate authorship attribution.

 Through the research of Caliskan-Islam et al. @caliskan2015 and Rosenblum et al. @rosenblum2011, they determined instructions that pertain to control flow (`jmp`, `call`, `ret`, `cmp`), memory control (`mov`, `push`, `pop`) and arithmetic (`add`, `sub`) can be used to indicate authorship.
 The ratios of these will be considered and added as part of the *feature set* of the machine learning aspect.